Does Kratom Interact With Quetiapine (Seroquel)?

 What’s the Dose of Quetiapine (Seroquel)?

-Quetiapine (Seroquel) is usually started in small doses of 25 mg twice per day for one to two days, after which the amount gradually increases to between 300 and 400 mg within a week.
-Standard tablets deliver between 25 and 200 mg, so quetiapine is typically taken twice per day.
+Doctors usually prescribe small doses of 25 mg twice per day for one to two days, after which the amount gradually increases to between 300 and 400 mg within a week.

 Daily doses up to around 750 mg are considered safe and might be prescribed depending on symptoms and experienced side effects.

-Most tablets are recommended to be taken on an empty stomach or with a light meal.
+Its commonly recommended to take quetiapine on an empty stomach or with a light meal.